Synthxyl704/ARX-compiler/README.md

 > [!NOTE]
 > The compiler is still incomplete and has alot of issues in its current state. <br>
-> UPDs, rewrites and refactorings of the code will be logged appropriately.
+> Updates, rewrites and refactorings of the code will be logged appropriately.

 <hr>